Richard de Ferings

-Richard de Ferings (died 1306), was the Archbishop of Dublin.
+Richard de Ferings (died 1306), was a British cleric whose served as Archdeacon of Canterbury and later Archbishop of Dublin.

+De Ferrings worked at the archdiocese of Canterbury, where he came to the attention of the Archbishop of Canterbury, John Peckham.
+He was transferred to the diocese of Winchester then back to Canterbury In 1281, he was made Archdeacon of Canterbury and, in 1284, rector of Tunstall.
+In 1299, De Ferrings was appointed Archbishop of Dublin by Pope Boniface VIII, although spent little time in the diocese.
+However, during his term, the great valuation of Irish churches was carried out.
+He was Archbishop of Dublin until his death in 1306.

 Career

 Ferings was an official of the archdiocese of Canterbury, in which capacity he won the friendship of Archbishop John Peckham.
 In 1279 he was present at the Council of Reading.
 In 1280 he was also for a short time an official of the diocese of Winchester, having been appointed by Peckham during a vacancy of the bishopric; but before long Peckham found him so indispensable that he brought him back to Canterbury, and put Adam of Hales into the post at Winchester.
 Next year Peckham made him Archdeacon of Canterbury, and in 1284 gave him the rectory of Tunstall, near Sittingbourne, Kent, to be held in commendam with the archdeaconry.

 Ferings remained archdeacon until 1299, when he was appointed by Pope Boniface VIII to the archbishopric of Dublin.
 The feuds of the two rival chapters of Christ Church Cathedral and St Patrick's Cathedral had long made the elections to that see constant subjects of disputes.
 In 1297 William of Hothum, himself a nominee of the pope after a contested election, died soon after his consecration.
 Early in 1298 the canons of Christ Church Cathedral, Dublin elected their Prior, Adam of Belsham, and St. Patrick's Cathedral, Dublin chose their Dean, Thomas de Chaddesworth, for whom the canons had previously tried to secure the archbishopric in 1295.
 In their hurry, neither body had secured the royal licence to elect.
 Both were accordingly summoned to answer for contempt of court, and the temporalities of Christ Church were for a time seized by King Edward I. Ferings's appointment by the pope was consequently not opposed by the king.
 His consecration was probably abroad, as it is not noticed by the English authorities, though the date is given as 1299 in the 'Annals of Ireland' published with the 'Chartulary of St. Mary's Abbey, Dublin'.